louis-tru/quark/docs/CURRENT_WORK.md

   not "optimize" by returning before boundary-tile allocation for `edge.winding == 0`; that drops tiles that should be filled by prefix state and creates unrelated errors.
-- CAPA pass3 IMPORTANT result: the dynamic shared short-edge chunk protocol was isolated as a correctness risk.
+- CAPA short-edge/binning IMPORTANT result: the dynamic shared short-edge chunk protocol was isolated as a correctness risk.
 With expected short-edge refs around `1466`, chunk-list traversal saw only about `1457-1458` in failing versions.
 A debug pass showed no orphan chunks, invalid links, or cycles, and a one-edge-per node linked-list experiment restored stable `1466/1466` counts.
 Avoid same-pass shared `chunk.count` slot append plus overflow repair; use per-edge nodes or count/prefix/fill instead.
-- CAPA pass3 final storage direction: `CAPAShortEdge` should be the linked-list node itself (`p0/p1/dxdy/winding/next`), not wrapped by an external chunk.
+- CAPA short-edge/binning final storage direction: `CAPAShortEdge` should be the linked-list node itself (`p0/p1/dxdy/winding/next`), not wrapped by an external chunk.
-  Allocate three nodes per short-edge task because pass1 keeps a short segment short enough to touch at most three tiles.
-In `capa_bin.glsl`, each task writes only its own node slots and uses `atomicExchange(pathTile.shortEdgeHead, nodeIndex)` to link fully written nodes.
+  Allocate three nodes per short-edge task because `capa_prepare.glsl` keeps a short segment short enough to touch at most three tiles.
+In `capa_bin.glsl`, each task writes only its own node slots and uses `atomicExchange(smallTile.value, nodeIndex)` to link fully written nodes.
 Static test logs stabilized at `taskCount=944`, `pathTileCount=4556`, `boundaryTileCount=503`, and the bin pass became cheaper than the chunk version.
-- CAPA debug marker note: Metal initializes reserved boundary tile slot `2` with a centered low-intensity `F` coverage page (`F = 32`) so budget/failure tiles are visible without overwhelming the output.
+- CAPA allocation failure note: the old failure-marker mechanism has been removed.
+If a boundary row cannot allocate within budget, affected small tiles are written back to `CAPA_NIL` and are omitted.
 - 2026-06-28 CAPA compositor performance note: testing with 100 five-point stars showed AASide around `3ms`, CGAA around `4.5ms`, and current CAPA around `8ms`.
-Xcode capture showed the composite pass dominating because the current pixel-pull compositor makes every pixel in a global tile traverse the pathTile chain.
-Empty bbox tiles must be removed from the final chain, and the early order pass can be split conceptually into pathTile initialization first and final non-empty ordering after prefix/classification.
-Changing the chain from linked nodes to a compact contiguous layer list can improve memory behavior, but does not by itself change the `pixels * activeLayers` cost.
+Xcode capture showed the composite pass dominating because the current pixel-pull compositor makes every pixel in a global tile traverse the pathTile layers.
+Empty bbox tiles must be removed from the final span, and the early order pass can be split conceptually into pathTile initialization first and final non-empty ordering after prefix/classification.
+Changing the changing linked nodes to a compact contiguous layer list can improve memory behavior, but does not by itself change the `pixels * activeLayers` cost.
   A stronger future direction is late-order precomposition of tile-uniform solid full tiles: consecutive full SrcOver solid-color layers can be folded